 The gnome and the fountain represent the saga of how the Wörthersee came into existence: There used to be a big, rich city where the Wörthersee is now.
 The wealth didn’t agree with the residents and they became careless and wanton.
 On one festive occasion there appeared a gnome who called for reflection, but the residents didn’t want to listen.
 The gnome returned with a small barrel, from which an endless stream of water started to flow, drowning the city with all its inhabitants.
 That’s how the Wörthersee came into existence.

-The Alter Platz is surrounded by houses and city palais, which were built in the 16th and 17th century, making it one of the oldest sections of downtown Klagenfurt.
+The Alter Platz is surrounded by houses and city Palais, which were built in the 16th and 17th century, making it one of the oldest sections of downtown Klagenfurt.
 On the west side of the place is the oldest chronicled building of the city – the house ‘Zur Goldenen Gans’, built in 1489.
 The facade is not very spectacular, but a golden goose thrones above the entranceway.

-In the centre of the square is the Column of Trinity, also know as Plague Column, which was erected as a plague column somewhere else in the city in 1689, after the victory over the Turks a half-moon and a cross were added and relocated to the Alter Platz.
+In the centre of the square is the Column of Trinity, also known as Plague Column, which was erected as a plague column somewhere else in the city in 1689, after the victory over the Turks a half-moon and a cross were added and relocated to the Alter Platz.

 The Kärntner Landhaus was built between 1574 and 1594, with a Renaissance facade, is home of the Heraldic Hall with 665 crests of Carinthian nobility, governors and administrators.
 It is also home of the Carinthian ‘Landtag’ (the seat of the State Assembly).